kritzsie/kritzsie-drg-custom-difficulties/Nightmare!/README.md

 # Nightmare!
 *Nightmare!* is a difficulty that attempts to bring together some of the best ideas from a variety of custom hazard levels.

-The goal is to provide a fun and challenging experience for players of varying skill levels, so bugs aren't as tanky as Hazard 6, but spawn in numbers large enough to easily overwhelm a team of dwarves.
+The goal is to provide a fun and challenging experience for players of varying skill levels.
+Bugs aren't as tanky as Hazard 6, but spawn in numbers large enough to easily overwhelm a team of dwarves.
 There are also some spicy additions which are best experienced blind.

 For a spoiler-free experience, skip this document until you've tried a couple of missions on this difficulty.